-On this day in 1972, the United Arab Emirates is formed.
+On December 2, 1971, the United Arab Emirates is formed.
 The union of six small Gulf kingdoms—to which a seventh was soon added—created a small state with an outsized role in the global economy.

 A number of kingdoms on the norther coast of the Arabian Peninsula came under British protection through a series of treaties beginning in 1820.
 Concerned with protecting trade routes and their prized colony of India, the British navy protected what became known as the Trucial States in exchange for their cooperation with British interests.
 During this period of British protection, the region’s vast oil reserves were discovered.
 As the Trucial States and nearby kingdoms like Bahrain and Qatar became major suppliers of oil, the British Empire’s influence receded due to a number of factors, the two World Wars chief among them.
 In 1968, the British government declared that it would end the protectorate, withdrawing its military and leaving the people of the region to their own devices.

 Dwarfed by their neighbors in terms of size, population and military capabilities, the small kingdoms of the region attempted to organize themselves into a single political unit.
 The negotiations proved difficult, and Bahrain and Qatar elected to declare independence unilaterally.
 With the British treaty due to expire and both Iran and Saudi Arabia eyeing their territory and resources, the kingdoms of Abu Dhabi, Ajman, Fujairah, Sharjah, Dubai and Umm al-Quwain became the independent United Arab Emirates on this day in 1972.
 Ras al-Khaimah joined two months later.